Here Be Dragons Episode 4

 But it was a sham.

-There was a recognisable gleam in the old bastard’s eye, the one he always adopted before declaring a winning move in a game of Knights of Waldemar.
+There was a recognisable gleam in the old bastard’s eye, the one he always adopted before declaring the winning move in a game of Knights of Waldemar.

 The cunning bastard was only feigning his shock.
 He had been playing for this, all along.

 It was all part of the game that Prentyze detested.
 Why did nobles have to play ‘measuring pricks’?
-By the Gods, this game of ‘my House is better than your House’ was senseless.
+By the Gods, this game of ‘my House is better than yours’ was senseless.
 Useless.
 Wasteful.
 Couldn’t people drop this sham?
-What was wrong with members of House Brassard and House Anluan being friends? ...
-Lovers, even?
+What was wrong with members of House Brassard and House Anluan being friends?

 But he could not dare to say this aloud, or his own future would be at risk.

 By the Gods, Father was twirling his moustache while he smirked.
 He actually twirled it.
-Didn’t he know how stupid that looked?
+Didn’t he know how stupid he looked?

 Edrei snorted at his own joke and Zubin gloated.
 Flammia stomped a few paces down the tunnel’s descent and halted with an angry crash and a loud explosion of breath.
 The bright sky behind them glittered off her heaving, armoured back.